Trauma means injuries. Gory open wounds that make lay-people faint.

 1 x 7 cm (approx) linear incised wound, flexor aspect mid-right forearm, smooth edges, down to, but not through deep fascia

 An example that implies you’re not sure whether blunt or sharp force was applied:

 2 x 5 cm (approx) open wound over left elbow, margins smooth but bruised/abraded, olecranon visible at base

 Once a wound has been closed by staples, sutures, glue or steri-strips, or once healing has commenced, no comment can be made about the possible mechanism of injury.
 You can therefore see how accurate description prior to closure may assist a forensic physician in interpreting your notes (as they may be asked to provide an opinion on such cases).

 Photographing injuries in the ED:

 When forensic physicians photograph injuries to submit as evidence, certain procedures are followed so as to ensure the evidence is admissible.
 Firstly, written consent is obtained.
-Then a color card/white balance shot is taken as the first photo to allow for correct colour grading when the pictures are printed, as colour variation of a wound may be questioned in court.
+Then a colour card/white balance shot is taken as the first photo to allow for correct colour grading when the pictures are printed, as colour variation of a wound may be questioned in court.
 Secondly, the photos must be sequentially numbered with their digital file name, with no interruptions/deletions.
 This is to ensure that no photo has been removed (which would mean some evidence is missing).
 The photos are also printed and bound into a booklet by a certified photo processing lab.
-A digital photo taken on your iphone or ED camera, or taken by the patient, and emailed to the Police will most likely not be admissible as evidence in court.
+A digital photo taken on your phone or ED camera, or taken by the patient and emailed to the Police will most likely not be admissible as evidence in court.

 Assistance with medico-legal report writing: